LearnersGuild/partners/Operating-Model/Holacracy/Home.md

 Holacracy is a new way of running an organization that removes power from a management hierarchy and distributes it across clear roles, which can then be executed autonomously.
 The work is actually more structured than in a conventional company, just differently so.
 With Holacracy, there is a clear set of rules and processes for how a team breaks up its work, and defines its roles with clear accountabilities and expectations.

 # Getting Started with Holacracy
-***Note*** - *Some terms and definitions will be marked with [DG] for distributed governance.
-This means you don't need to worry about understanding or studying them until we move towards a distributed governance model*

 - Watch our [Operating Model Videos](https://shereef.wistia.com/projects/fwy60ilf20)